fantastic001/VertexVoyage/doc/Seminar2/paper.md

 Main contributions of this paper include:
 1. A comprehensive evaluation of graph vertex embeddings in a distributed environment, focusing on community-aware vertex partitioning.
-2. A comparison of the performance of the LFM algorithm and its modified version in generating partitions that improve the quality of embeddings while reducing the need of network communication during the embedding generation process.
+2. A comparison of the performance of the label propagation algorithm in terms of partition quality and embedding quality.
+3. An analysis of reconstruction F1 score for embeddings generated using information-oriented random walks in a distributed environment with community-aware partitioning.

 # Methods